 Who We Are

 I had no idea the ease with which you could make new friends and establish a support system here in Shanghai.
-The community at Concordia was amazing in helping us settle.Stephan F, parent of middle school students
+The community at Concordia was amazing in helping us settle.Stephan F, parent of middle school student

 In the 1980's an inspired group of LCMS (Lutheran Church Missouri Synod) visionaries dreamed of a school environment where teachers, students and parents worked side-by-side toward the common goal of attaining world-class, holistic education in a Christian context; a place that inspired and equipped the entire family to make a true difference in their world.
 This is how Concordia was born.